ibm-cloud-docs/apiconnect/tutorials/tut_discover_apis.md

 If you do not have an existing developer portal, you can set up and configure a developer portal in {{site.data.keyword.Bluemix_short}} before proceeding with this tutorial.

 ## Objective
-In this tutorial, you will learn how a portal user might consume the APIs in the {{site.data.keyword.apiconnect_short}} Developer Portal.
+In this tutorial, you will learn how a portal user might consume the APIs in the {{site.data.keyword.apiconnect_full}} Developer Portal.
 You will gain an understanding of how a portal user would explore products and APIs, view and test APIs, and subscribe to APIs.

 ## Explore Products & APIs
 This section shows how a portal user would explore the products and APIs in the developer portal.